home-assistant/home-assistant.io/source/_integrations/vartastorage.markdown

 - Sensor

-The integration will create sensor entities for the different values of the device like State of Charge, Charge Power, Power Grid Consumption and many more.
+The integration will create sensor entities for the different values of the device like the State of Charge, Charge Power, Power Grid Consumption, and many more.

-Setup of this integrations requires that your battery device is connected to your LAN and you know the actual IP Address/Hostname of it.
+# Prerequisites

-The Port ist pre-defined with 502 (Standard Modbus Port).
-The integration is using this [PyPI Package](https://github.com/vip0r/vartastorage)
+To set up this integration, it is required that your battery device is connected to your network.

 {% include integrations/config_flow.md %}